aleon1220/kiwiki/Software-Development-Life-Cycle/security/readme.md

 #### Add SSH key to a remote Server

-Read Public SSH key, ssh to \$REMOTE_HOST with root user.
+Read Public SSH key, ssh to the REMOTE_HOST with root user.
 Create a hidden directory `.ssh` and add the public key to the `authorized_keys` file

 ```bash
 COMMAND="mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"